Adding monitors for script checks

 • Monitoring rules are configured within the mackerel-agent configuration file, and no configuration may be added or modified via the Web Console.

 • Each check monitor item counts as one host metric.
 Please refer to Pricing for more information on the maximum number of metrics allowed per host.
-Also, please refer to Host conversion when plan limit is exceeded for more information on the specifications when the limit is exceeded.
+Also, please refer to How usage fees are calculated for more information on the specifications when the limit is exceeded.

 • Illustrations of monitoring -[Left] Metric monitoring / [Right] Check monitoring